-They only need a light touch – 20g where others can need four times as much force – and are fully customisable so you can make the most of them.
-Sounds great but we need more time testing them to say whether they’re the real deal or not.
+They only need a light touch – 20g where others can need four times as much force – and are customisable so you can make the most of them with what matter most to you.
+For some games, like PUBG, they're a god send while others see less impact.

 Yet another hidden feature is ‘advanced vibration haptics’ so you can feel, for example, whether shots being fired are coming from the left or right.

 The ROG Phone is roughly the same size as the Razer Phone, so it’s pretty big and also weighs 200g.
-That’s more than most smartphones but more understandable here considering everything that’s going on and we didn’t find the weight an issue during our time.
+That’s more than most smartphones but more understandable here considering everything that’s going on and we didn’t find the weight too much of an issue during our time.